Feng Sheng (general): Biography

-From 1388 to 1392, Feng was only given minor tasks to complete.
-In 1393, he spent time at court with Fu, possibly as witnesses to the execution of 20,000 people involved in Lan's case.
-After this, both men served in Beijing under Zhu Di, Prince of Yan.
+From 1388 to 1392, Feng was assigned relatively minor duties, including escorting Mongol troops from Shandong to Yunnan in 1388 and serving as an inspector of several guards in Shaanxi from 1391 to 1392.
+In 1393, he spent time at court with Fu Youde, possibly as witnesses to the execution of 20,000 people involved in Lan Yu's case.
+After this, both Feng and Fu served in Beijing under the Emperor's fourth son, Zhu Di, Prince of Yan.

 Feng died in February 1395 shortly after returning to Nanjing.
-All nine of his sons had also died, resulting in the extinction of the title of Duke of Song.
+All nine of his sons had also predeceased him, resulting in the extinction of the title of Duke of Song.
 Fu died in December 1394, just a few weeks earlier.
-The circumstances surrounding the deaths of both Feng and Fu are unclear, with some sources claiming suicide while others suggest execution.
-It is worth noting that Taizu Shilu was extensively rewritten after Zhu Di seized power, and since both men had served under him before their deaths, it is possible that their deaths were related to his policies.
+The circumstances surrounding the two generals' deaths are unclear, with some sources claiming suicide and others suggesting execution.
+After Zhu Di seized power, he extensively rewrote Veritable Records of Emperor Taizu, the official history of his father's reign, and since both men had last served under him in Beijing, their deaths may have been connected to him.
+In 1644, the Hongguang Emperor of the Southern Ming posthumously granted Feng Sheng the title of Prince of Ningling with the posthumous name Wuzhuang.